daattali/beautiful-jekyll/aboutme.md

 subtitle: Hi there, its good to see you
 ---

 Welcome to my blog on various topics.
-I aim to do a few writeups here based on my experience as a systems administrator & cyber security professional
+I aim to do a few write-ups here based on my experience as a systems administrator & cyber security professional

-## Writeups Coming Soon
+## Write-ups Coming Soon
-[CyberPlaybook]
+[Cyber Playbook]

 [Building a Windows AD]

 ## Handy Scripts
 [Ubuntu-Live](https://github.com/angry-bender/UbuntuLive)
-A is a Set of Shell Scripts and files based upon the ubuntu documentation at https://help.ubuntu.com/community/LiveCDCustomizationFromScratch this is designed to work with xenial, and is only for creating a standalone live USB or CD that has a light version of ubuntu on there.
+A is a Set of Shell Scripts and files based upon the Ubuntu documentation at https://help.ubuntu.com/community/LiveCDCustomizationFromScratch this is designed to work with Xenial, and is only for creating a standalone live USB or CD that has a light version of Ubuntu on there.

 [Student - Linux Course](https://github.com/angry-bender/linuxtraining)
 The student resources for some Linux training I have developed, The password for the student scripts are available upon request via Reddit